mark-mcdermott/drivetracks-wip-nuxt3/README.md

 - you should see a `status: 200` in the response somewhere and now our user is logged in
 - kill the server with `^ + c`

+### Test The UI
+- in a browser, go to http://localhost:3001
+  - home & public pages should work
+  - logging in (with the default `test@mail.com` / `password`) should work and should show the Private page link and the user avatar for the user menu
+  - logging out should work

 ### Swagger
 - Let's create Swagger API documentation.
 - `cd ~/app/backend`